 Myeloproliferative disorders can show a wide range of findings in addition to cardiac findings.
 Fever, fatigue, dyspnea, increased bleeding episodes (e.g., epistaxis, bruising), with signs of splenomegaly and peripheral blood smear abnormality specific to the myeloproliferative disorder.

-Sepsis presents on a wide spectrum, from fever, chills, fatigue, loss of appetite, palpitations to altered mentation, and even coma secondary to an acute systemic vasodilation.
+Sepsis presents on a wide spectrum, from fever, chills, fatigue, loss of appetite, palpitations to altered mentation, and even coma secondary to acute systemic vasodilation.
 A physical exam can show fever, tachycardia, tachypnea, and warm extremities in the first presenting stages of sepsis with further symptoms, depending on the source of infection.
 Further stages of sepsis can cause a worsening myocardial dysfunction, eventually leading to a left ventricular failure and causing systolic heart failure.

 Berberi usually presents with a history of a malnourished, alcoholic, dieting, or bariatric patient.
 Patient presentation depends on the form of beriberi, characterized by either dry or wet beriberi.
 Relative to the heart, dry beriberi is separated from wet beriberi by symptoms of heart failure.
 Patients often present with complaints of dyspnea, orthopnea, palpitations, and peripheral swelling, with respective physical exam findings of clinical heart failure.
-Additional signs of beriberi are burning pain in the extremities, muscle weakness, and possible fall secondary to a peripheral neuropathy with both sensory and motor involvement.
+Additional signs of beriberi are burning pain in the extremities, muscle weakness, and possible fall secondary to peripheral neuropathy with both sensory and motor involvement.